 The two related but distinct issues mentioned in Defoe’s letter may be explained briefly.
 The ‘clause’ was the exception made in the second Commons bill for Scottish traders with respect to bringing French wine and brandy to English ports after 1 May.
 As a subsequent letter from Harley to Defoe explains, the bills were designed to target opportunistic foreign traders, including the English, so the politicians seemed willing to cut their losses with bona fide Scottish merchants.
 They seemed to agree with Defoe that ‘the English Ought to have known the Consequence of the Intervall as well as they’.
 On this and other matters, Defoe had warned of the dangers of the ‘Intervall’ between the Union being passed and its coming into effect.
 The tobacco issue was slightly different.
 A drawback was paid to merchants exporting tobacco from England: that is, they were refunded the majority of the duty they had paid when they had imported it from the colonies.
 Until 1 May, Scotland was a foreign country, so its tobacco imports from England suddenly spiked, with the merchants intending to bring the goods back to England duty-free after they had clawed back the bulk of the duty.
 Defoe gave his opinion in the Review that this was dishonest, not least because merchants swore upon exporting tobacco that they would not re-land it in England.
-Regardless, as he developed his position in Review essays published during May and June, these unscrupulous strategies must be borne with because the English parliament did not have the authority to amend the Union articles now they had been passed.
+Regardless of such principles, as Defoe developed his position in Review essays published during May and June, he urged that these unscrupulous strategies must be borne with because the English parliament did not have the authority to amend the Union articles now they had been passed.
 As it happened, the Lords agreed.
 Wary of the legal implications and perhaps mindful that rumours of legislation had deterred much of this trade, the peers allowed the bill to expire with the dissolution of the parliament on 24 April.
 Subsequently, Defoe was able to spin this outcome as the English parliament’s honourable concern for fair-dealing with their Scottish partners: even to England’s detriment, the Lords declined to intervene.
 Contradicting what he had written to Godolphin, he set about downplaying the quantities that would move from Scotland to England; and he painted the petitioning merchants as Tory opponents to Union.
-This is how he recounts the events up to his History of the Union (1709).
+This is how he recounts the events through to his History of the Union (1709).

 The episode provides a fascinating case in miniature of how Defoe operated in Scotland.
 The delicate situation demanded he respond immediately to partial information (‘partial’ in both senses of the word), keeping a clear division between private misgivings articulated in his letters and public propaganda that demonises opponents to the Union, or portrays them as deluded, even when Defoe actually sees their point.
 Defoe gradually formulates and then ossifies his position in repetitious but steadily accretive Review essays and other occasional writings.
 Evidently published in April, The Clause Proposed in the English Parliament to Prevent the French Goods being Imported thro’ Scotland; with a Short Remark on the Same is a rudimentary statement of the position he adopted and elaborated on in the Review during the next two months.